GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 1. `Authenticate params` is a field that normally can be left empty.
 It is used to supply the value for the second parameter of Passport.js method `passport.authenticate`.
 It is recommended to supply data here only when the provider to be added is not listed in the table above.

     As an example, suppose [VKontakte](http://www.vk.com) is the external provider to integrate.
-To have access to user's email a proper scope must be specified (check [here](https://github.com/stevebest/passport-vkontakte#extended-permissions) and [here](https://vk.com/dev/permissions)).
-In this case the field `Authenticate params` can be filled this way: `{ "scope": ["email"] }`.
+To have access to user's email, a proper scope must be specified (check [here](https://github.com/stevebest/passport-vkontakte#extended-permissions) and [here](https://vk.com/dev/permissions)).
+In this case, the field `Authenticate params` can be filled with `{ "scope": ["email"] }`.
 Note the usage of `"` instead of `'` and that object keys have to be wrapped with `"`.

     **Only valid JSON content will work.** No Javascript dynamic expressions can be included.
 For instance, `{ "key": Math.random() }` won't produce the effect desired.

-    In all Passport.js strategies, `passport.authenticate` is usually called at two different places in code.
+    In all Passport.js strategies, `passport.authenticate` is usually called at two different places in the code.
 The params configured here are those corresponding to the route `/auth/<PROVIDER-ID>` and not to the callback URL `/auth/<PROVIDER-ID>/callback`.

 1. Check `Is enabled` (unless there is a reason to leave this provider integration temporarily disabled)

-1. It's not required to check `Request For Email` or `Email linking` unless you want to exercise a [custom flow](./passport.md#altering-flow-behaviour)
+1. It's not required to check `Request For Email` or `Email linking` unless implementing a [custom flow](./passport.md#altering-flow-behaviour)

 1. Leave the fields under the `Providers Options` empty and click `Add`.